 We’re seeing more issues with heel pain and arch pain, because some individuals have started to exercise more.
 They can’t go to gym, so they’re exercising at home without shoes on, and that’s causing an increase in pain.
 In other cases, some people are walking more.
 That’s causing an increase in pain, because they’re starting to develop arch and heel pain resulting from poorly fitting shoes or not having proper insoles to help support them with these increased activities.

 I’ve also seen an increase in infections, such as ingrown toenails becoming infected.
-Some reasons why we’re seeing an increase in things [like] ingrown toenails is because [when] we were shut down initially [in March], that lasted over three months.
+Some reasons why we’re seeing an increase in things [like] ingrown toenails is because [when we first] shut down [in March 2020], that lasted over three months.
 People didn’t have access to foot care, so they tried to do things at home, and unfortunately, it made things worse.

 How can people best support their feet when exercising at home?

 It’s really important that they’re wearing proper athletic shoes.
 We typically would want people to be sized in length and width, to make sure the shoes are matched for their foot shape and the activity that they’re doing.
 It can be a bit difficult [if stores are closed or have limited capacity], but if you call your specialty shoe store, [you may be able to book an appointment or place an order for pickup].
 If you’re wearing the proper shoes, and you’re still having an issue with heel pain, arch pain or ball of the foot pain, it is good to make an appointment with your foot specialist, and see if something [such] as an arch support would help alleviate your pain and help you continue with your activity.[contextly_auto_sidebar]

 Should people be wearing house shoes?